KandarianDemon/Smoothed-Particle-Hydrodynamics-in-Unity3D/README.md

 Density is measured by summing neighboring particles' densities within a smoothing radius (equal to the grid cell size), weighted by distance.

-Different smoothing kernels are applied for density estimation, pressure calculation, and viscous forces.
+Different smoothing kernels are applied for density estimation, pressure calculation, and viscous forces (see Müller et al, 2003).

 Particle-based methods like SPH enable parallel processing on the GPU, speeding up simulations by processing particles simultaneously.
 GPUs, integral to computer graphics, handle rendering tasks efficiently, utilizing shaders for pixel processing.